g-strick/g-strick/README.md

 ### Hi there 👋

 - 🔭 I’m interested in open source software
-- 🐃 I’m currently learning emacs.
+- 🐃 I’m currently tinkering with my emacs config
-- 👯 I’m looking to collaborate on command line foss applications.
+- 👯 I’m looking to collaborate on command line foss applications
-- 💬 Ask me about leatherbound books and furniture that smells of rich mahogany
 - 📫 How to reach me: https://www.linkedin.com/in/grayson-stricker/
-- ⚡ Fun fact: I hike in sandals